 Thanksgiving is our Holiday

 Many Americans celebrate Thanksgiving knowing very little about the history, or the true reasons why our ancestors gave thanks.
 Nor can they explain (outside of family reunion, stuffing their fat faces, and watching football) why we continue the tradition today.
-We don’t do that here at Power through Discipline.
+We don’t do that here.
 We take a serious interest in our history.
 We show great appreciation and extreme reverence for those that have walked the paths before us, giving us what we have today, including this wonderful holiday!

 We have been led astray over the last 50+ years by an onslaught of poor education, horrible parenting (with mothers and fathers that never cemented the importance of history in the minds of their children), cultural appropriation (yes, it happens to whites more than any other group), and a massive white guilt trip filled with historical “injustices” that are never put into their correct context.
 As “Native” Americans are almost always presented as saintly victims of peace and harmony… while the white settlers — the men who built America — represent nothing but exploitation, brutality, environmental destruction and genocide.